abhijeet007rocks8/Dev-Scripts/Web Development/Graph/readme.md

 ## Tech Stack
 HTML CSS JS PHP

+### Description
+Draw the Graph Of any Arithmatic Function.

+### Try :
+``x = y + 100``
+``x = cos(x) + 10``

 ### Instruction :
 Move the Folder Graph to the htdocs folder inside XAMPP.
 Switch on the server and Visit ``http://localhost/graph/graph.php``

-### Try :
-``x = y + 100``
-``x = cos(x) + 10``

 ## Screenshot :